ty7swkr/cppurcu/README.md

 - **Header-Only**: Works with standard library only, no external dependencies
 - **Lock-Free Reads**: Implemented so that contention is minimized on the read path after cache warm-up.
-- **Optional Background Destruction**: retirement_thread can offload object destruction to a separate thread, reducing burden on reader threads
+- **Optional Background Destruction**: reclaimer_thread can offload object destruction to a separate thread, reducing burden on reader threads
 - **Performance**: about 5-15x improvement over mutex-based approaches in tested environments
 - **Snapshot Isolation**: RAII guard pattern for snapshot isolation in the calling thread
 <br>